 If you prefer to go on a tour, there are several options.
-The most economic is a group tour which departs from Chania, which will take you to and from Elafonisi Beach from Chania without the hassle of figuring out public transit or braving Crete’s mountain roads.
+The most economic is a group tour that departs from Chania, which will take you to and from Elafonisi Beach without the hassle of figuring out public transit or braving Crete’s mountain roads.
 Similar tours also leave from Rethymno and Heraklion, but travel days are longer as a result.

 Alternately, you can go on a private tour of Elafonisi and its surroundings, discovering some unexpected stops along the way, on a custom Elafonisi tour led by a Crete travel writer.

 Why You Should Visit Elafonisi Beach